crazyscot/casparcg-countdown-timer/readme.md

 By default the timer counts down.
 You can pass through `1` or `true` to the `f2` or `countUp` key to have it count up instead.
 In this mode it will keep counting forever until you take it offline.

+When counting up, in "MM:SS" format the time keeps on counting indefinitely.
+After 99:59 you get 100:00.
+The background automatically resizes but is not animated.
+If you want to see hours, use "HH:MM:SS" format.

 ![](template_settings.png?raw=true)

 ## Debugging and Creating a New Theme